CartoDB/documentation/app/content/analytics-toolbox-bq/sql-reference/data.md

 ### DATAOBS_ENRICH_GRID

 {{% bannerNote type="code" %}}
-data.DATAOBS_ENRICH_GRID(grid_type, input_query, input_index_column, variables, output, source)
+data.DATAOBS_ENRICH_GRID(grid_type, input_query, input_index_column, variables, filters, output, source)
 {{%/ bannerNote %}}

 **Description**

-This procedure enriches a set of grid cells of one of the supported types (h3, quadkey, s2, geohash) using Data Observatory subscriptions.
+This procedure enriches a set of grid cells of one of the supported types (h3, quadkey, s2, geohash) with data from the  Data Observatory.
+The user must be subscribed to all the Data Observatory datasets involved in the enrichment.
 The cells are identified by their indices.

+As a result of this process, each input grid cell will be enriched with the data of the Data Observatory datasets that spatially intersect it.
+When the input cell intersects with more than one polygon, point, or line of the Data Observatory datasets, the data is aggregated using the aggregation methods specified.

+Valid aggregation methods are:
+* `SUM`: It assumes the aggregated variable is an [_extensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. population).
+Accordingly, the value corresponding to the Data Observatory feature intersected is weighted by the fraction of area or length intersected.
+If the Data Observatory features are points, then a simple sum is performed.
+* `MIN`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
+Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
+* `MAX`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
+Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
+* `AVG`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
+Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
+However, a [weighted average](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean) is computed, using the intersection areas or lengths as the weight.
+When the Data Observatory features are points, a simple average is computed.
+* `COUNT` It computes the number of Data Observatory features that contain the enrichment variable and are intersected by the input geography.

+For other types of aggregation, the [`DATAOBS_ENRICH_GRID_RAW`](#dataobs_enrich_grid_raw) procedure can be used to obtain non-aggregated data that can be later applied to any desired custom aggregation.

+**Input parameters**

 * `grid_type`: `STRING` Type of grid: "h3", "quadkey", "s2" or "geohash".
 * `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadkey or s2).
-It can include additional columns with data associalted to the grid cells that will be preserved.
+It can include additional columns with data associated with the grid cells that will be preserved.
-* `input_index_column`: `STRING` name of a column in the query that contain the grid indices.
+* `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
-* `variables`: `ARRAY<STRUCT<slug STRING, aggr STRING>>`.
+* `variables`: `ARRAY<STRUCT<variable STRING, aggregation STRING>>`.
 Variables of the Data Observatory that will be used to enrich the input polygons.
-For each variable its slug and the aggregation method must be provided.
+For each variable, its slug and the aggregation method must be provided.
 Use `'default'` to use the variable's default aggregation method.
-Valid aggregation methods are: `SUM`, `AVG`, `MAX`, `MIN`.
+Valid aggregation methods are: `SUM`, `AVG`, `MAX`, `MIN`, `COUNT`.
+The catalog procedure [`DATAOBS_SUBSCRIPTION_VARIABLES`](#dataobs_subscription_variables) can be used to find available variables and their slugs and default aggregation.
+* `filters` `ARRAY<STRUCT<dataset STRING, expression STRING>>`.
+Filters to be applied to the Data Observatory datasets used in the enrichment can be passed here.
+Each filter is applied to the Data Observatory dataset or geography, identified by its corresponding _slug_, passed in the `dataset` field of the structure.
+The second field of the structure, `expression`, is an SQL expression that will be inserted in a `WHERE` clause and that can reference any column of the dataset or geography table.
+Please note that column _names_ (not slugs) should be applied here.
+The catalog procedures [`DATAOBS_SUBSCRIPTIONS`](#dataobs_subscriptions) and [`DATAOBS_SUBSCRIPTION_VARIABLES`](#dataobs_subscription_variables) can be used to find both the column names and the corresponding table slugs.
 * `output`: `ARRAY<STRING>` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it, e.g. `'PARTITION BY number'`.
 The name of the output table should include project and dataset: `project-id.dataset-id.table-name`.
-This parameter can be NULL or empty, in which case the enrichment result is simply returned but not stored anywhere.
+This parameter cannot be NULL or empty.
 * `source`: `STRING` name of the location where the Data Observatory subscriptions of the user are stored, in `project_id.dataset_id` format.
 If only the `dataset_id` is included, it uses the project `carto-customers` by default.

 **Output**

-The output table will contain the input columns and one column for each variable in `variables`, named after its corresponding slug and including a prefix indicating the aggregation method used.
+The output table will contain all the input columns provided in the `input_query` and one extra column for each variable in `variables`, named after its corresponding slug and including a suffix indicating the aggregation method used.

+{{% customSelector %}}
 **Example**
+{{%/ customSelector %}}

 ```sql
 CALL carto-st.data.DATAOBS_ENRICH_GRID(